How To Listen To Your Body

 8. Moderation is key

-When you use the principle of moderation, you can enjoy treats, Netflix and chill days, and exercise in a healthy, sustainable way.
+When you use the principle of moderation, you can enjoy treats, Netflix days, and exercise in a healthy, sustainable way.
 Most importantly, you won’t miss out on any of the things you love!

 9. Make body-centric decisions